-1. For construction projects that will result in land disturbance of one (1) acre or more (including those less than one (1) acre, but are part of a larger common plan of development) that discharge to the MS4 the Permittee shall review at least 80% of plans for new development and redevelopment (such as grading and drainage plans).
+- 1. For construction projects that will result in land disturbance of one (1) acre or more (including those less than one (1) acre, but are part of a larger common plan of development) that discharge to the MS4, the Permittee shall review at least 80% of plans for new development and redevelopment (such as grading and drainage plans). - C. Inventory - The Permittee shall develop and update comprehensive inventories (e.g. private and municipal) based on sites identified in 4.7.B.1 within one (1) year from the effective date of this Permit.

-C. Inventory

-- 1. The Permittee shall develop and update a comprehensive inventory based on sites identified in 4.7.B.1 within one (1) year.
 The Permittee shall maintain and update annually, thereafter. - 2.
 The Permittee shall develop a mechanism to identify and document facilities subject to the CGP that did not file a timely NOI (does not apply to sites with waivers or No Discharge Certificates).
 This system of non-filer notification shall also contain a means of communication with operators of these facilities to inform them of their responsibility to comply. - 1.
-Report non-filers to AZPDES@azdeq.gov within five (5) business days of identification.

-D. Construction Site Prioritization

-1. The Permittee shall create an inspection prioritization schedule for construction sites identified in 4.7.C.1.

-E. Inspections

-- 1. The Permittee shall inspect construction sites identified in the inventory in 4.7.C.1 at least one (1) time every three (3) months for highest priority sites and at least one (1) time every six (6) months for lowest priority sites, based on the prioritization schedule requirements in 4.7.D. - 2.
+Report suspected non-filers to AZPDES@azdeq.gov on a monthly basis. - D. Construction Site Prioritization - 1.
+Within one (1) year from the effective date of this Permit, the Permittee shall create an inspection prioritization schedule for construction sites identified in 4.7.C.1. - E. Inspections - 1.
+Within one (1) year from the effective date of this Permit, the Permittee shall inspect construction sites identified in the inventory in 4.7.C.1 at least one (1) time every three (3) months for highest priority sites and at least one (1) time every six (6) months for lowest priority sites, based on the prioritization schedule requirements in 4.7.D. - 2.
 The Permittee shall conduct follow-up actions of construction sites to ensure stormwater deficiencies/concerns/non-compliance identified as a result of a routine inspection were corrected.

-F. Stormwater Control Measures

-- 1. The Permittee shall continue to require that plans include erosion and sediment controls protective of water quality which includes erosion and sediment control BMPs such as:

-- Maximum fill and cut slopes;

-- b.
-Maximum bench heights and widths;

-- c.
-Types of allowable fill materials;

-- d.
-Fill compaction and requirements;

-- e.
-Setbacks of fill slopes from property boundaries;
+- F. Stormwater Control Measures - 1.
+The Permittee shall continue to require that plans include erosion and sediment controls protective of water quality which includes erosion and sediment control BMPs such as: - a.
+Maximum fill and cut slopes; - b.
+Maximum bench heights and widths; - c.
+Types of allowable fill materials; - d.
+Fill compaction and requirements; - e.
+Setbacks of fill slopes from property boundaries; - f.

-- f.
 Treatment of fill slopes and other slopes to prevent erosion from stormwater runoff; - g.
-Requirements for maximum fill/cut slopes for drainage channels: - h.
-Terracing drainage requirements, including erosion controls: - i.
+Requirements for maximum fill/cut slopes for drainage channels; - h.
+Terracing drainage requirements, including erosion controls; - i.
 Subsurface drainage controls for stability; and - j.
-Drainage way erosion control provisions.

-G. Compliance Activities and Enforcement

-1. The Permittee shall implement an effective compliance and enforcement program that incorporates escalating actions for violations of municipal stormwater requirements, ordinance, or code.
-The escalated enforcement protocol shall focus on having the highest level of enforcement action resolved within one (1) year of the initial inspection/violation.
+Drainage way erosion control provisions. - G. Compliance Activities and Enforcement - 1.
+The Permittee shall implement an effective compliance and enforcement program that incorporates escalating actions for violations of municipal stormwater requirements, ordinance, or code.
+The escalated enforcement protocol shall focus on having the highest level of enforcement action resolved within one (1) year of the initial inspection/violation. - 4.8 Post-Construction

-4.8 Post-Construction